 Can I get a mortgage payment holiday?

-If you haven’t already taken out a payment holiday since the COVID-19 outbreak, you can request a break of up to six months.
+If you haven’t already taken out a payment holiday, you can request deferrals up to a maximum of six months.

 If you already have a payment holiday, you can extend this until you reach the six-month limit.

 During the deferral period, interest will continue to accrue, so you should only apply for a payment holiday if you definitely need one.